Is this brand ok?

 Luckily, there is some middle ground.
 You CAN purchase good quality essential oils without paying MLM prices.
 There are lots of reputable aromatherapy companies out there.

 I am asked – virtually on a daily basis – to recommend essential oil companies.
-So far, I’ve published brand reviews for Plant Therapy and Florihana.
+So far, I’ve published brand reviews for Plant Therapy, Florihana and Base Formula.
 I’ve also collaborated with Edens Garden and Neal’s Yard Remedies.
 These are all fabulous brands that I am more than happy to recommend.

 I’m hoping to publish more brand reviews in 2018 – particularly UK brands, as it’s not always convenient for us to order from the US.